IvanZdanovich/notes/Testing/naming-convention.md

    spend hours deciphering what a test is supposed to do; the name tells you everything you need to know.
 7. **Improved Metrics**: With clear, consistent rules, your test metrics make sense.
 You can track performance, identify bottlenecks, and make informed decisions based on accurate data.
-8. **Reduced Mental Load**: Let’s be honest, coming up with names for tests can be mentally exhausting.
-With a solid naming convention, you don’t have to reinvent the wheel every time.
+8. **Reduced Mental Load**: With a solid naming convention, you don’t have to reinvent the wheel every time.

 ## The Challenge